Geoffrey Woo: Anti Fund

 Woo partnered with Jake Paul, an American YouTuber and professional boxer, to found Anti Fund, an early stage venture capital firm in March 2021.
 In August 2021, Anti Fund co-led a $30M financing in sports gambling technology firm Simplebet.
 In August 2024, Draftkings announced it would be acquiring Simplebet.
 In August 2022, Anti Fund incubated Betr, a sports gaming app that Jake Paul cofounded and where Woo is a Founding Partner and Board Director.
 Anti Fund subsequently participated in a $50M Series A financing round.
 In June 2023, Anti Fund invested in Betr's $35M Series A2.
 In March 2024, Betr announced a $15M round that valued the company at $375M.

 In August 2022, Anti Fund invested in Anduril Industries, an American defense company specializing in autonomous systems.
 In 2023, Anti Fund invested in Aerodome, a public safety drone-As-first-responder technology company.

-W
+Flock Safety acquired Aerodome in October 2024, in a deal TechCrunch reported was valued at more than $300 million.

-In June 2024, Woo with Jake Paul and Woodie Hillyard launched W, a men's personal care brand with products priced at less than $10 with retail partner Walmart.
-The company was incubated by their venture capital firm Anti Fund.
+In June 2024, Anti Fund incubated W, a men's personal care brand with products priced at less than $10 with retail partner Walmart.
 In July 2024, the Wall Street Journal reported that W has raised over $14M in venture capital funding from Shrug Capital and others including tennis star Naomi Osaka at a valuation over $150M.

+In December 2025, Anti Fund closed its first institutional fund, the oversubscribed $30 million Anti Fund I, bringing the firm's assets under management to more than $65 million at the time, and named Logan Paul as a general partner.
+In June 2026, The New York Times DealBook reported that Anti Fund had closed its first growth capital fund at $100 million, increasing the firm's assets under management to $180 million.
+That month, Anti Fund participated as a new investor in fusion energy company Helion Energy's $465 million Series G round, which was led by Thrive Capital and valued Helion at $15.5 billion.